How to Prevent Breast Cancer

 Personal habits such as avoiding alcohol, maintaining a healthy weight and staying active reduce the risk of breast cancer.
 Breast cancer is associated with high-fat diets so a diet high in fruit and vegetables and low in fatty meat or full-fat dairy, is a proactive way to improve overall health.
 The use of hormones to relieve menopausal symptoms is linked to breast cancer.
 Avoiding these hormones or using them as little as possible is recommended particularly after the findings of the Women’s Health Initiative found that hormone use increased the incidence of cancer.

 Anti-hormone therapy is a tool now used to prevent recurring cancer, or the development of another primary cancer.
 The majority of breast cancers have estrogen receptors which respond to anti-hormone drugs such as Tamoxifen.
 These drugs block hormones which are known to assist cancer cells to grow or develop.
+Find more information about anti-hormone therapy here.

 A more recent approach for women with a very high risk of developing cancer is a preventive mastectomy or double mastectomy.
 Carriers of the BRCA gene mutation have as high as an 80% chance of developing breast cancer in their lifetime.
 Women with a high incidence of breast cancer in their immediate family also are considering this option.
 With the advances that have been made in the field of breast reconstruction, the statistics are slightly up in terms of women who choose mastectomy over a lumpectomy.
 Many women opt to prevent cancer by removing the potential site of that cancer.